AdaptSim: Task-Driven Simulation Adaptation for Sim-to-Real Transfer: Introduction

 \section{Introduction}

-Learning robust policies for real-world manipulation tasks typically requires a substantial amount of training data.
+Learning robust and generalizable policies for real-world manipulation tasks typically requires a substantial amount of training data.
 Since using real data exclusively can be very expensive or even infeasible, we often resort to training mostly in simulation.
 This raises the question: how should we specify simulation parameters to maximize performance in the real world while minimizing the amount of real-world data we require?

-A popular method among the robotics community is to perform \emph{domain randomization}: train a policy using a wide range of different simulation parameters in the hope that the policy can thus handle possible real-world variations in dynamics or observations.
-This approach has enabled some of the most prominent successes in sim-to-real transfer of robotic policies \cite{akkaya2019solving, handa2022dextreme, lee2020learning, loquercio2019deep}.
+A popular method is to perform \emph{domain randomization} \cite{akkaya2019solving, handa2022dextreme, lee2020learning, loquercio2019deep}: train a policy using a wide range of different simulation parameters in the hope that the policy can thus handle possible real-world variations in dynamics or observations.
 However, the trained policy may achieve good \emph{average} performance, but perform poorly in a particular real environment.
-Addressing this issue, there has been work in performing system identification (Sys-ID) for providing a point or a distributional estimate of parameters that best matches the robot or environment dynamics exhibited in real-world data.
+There has been work in performing system identification (Sys-ID) for providing a point or a distributional estimate of parameters that best matches the robot or environment dynamics exhibited in real-world data.
 This estimation can be performed using either a single iteration \cite{lim2021planar} or multiple ones \cite{ramos2019bayessim}.
 These \emph{adaptive} domain randomization techniques allow training policies suited to specific target environments.